Skip to main content.

 Klystron Gallery - Length

 The SLAC Metrology Department confirms that the Klystron Gallery building at SLAC is 3073.72 meters in length.
+From the time it was built until 1999, it was the longest modern building in the world.
 (Read how it was measured in SLAC-Pub-12761)

 Mark